Host a Visiting Scholar or Research Student: An Overview

-UConn departments and institutes can host international visiting scholars, research students, or student interns through the university’s J-1 exchange visitor program.
-Visits to UConn through the J-1 exchange visitor program should be temporary, and have an objective of fostering academic and cultural exchange.
-As the University’s J-1 exchange visitor program administrators, ISSS works with hosting academic departments and institutes to support your visiting scholar, research student or student intern before and throughout their stay.
+UConn departments and institutes can host international visiting scholars or students for research and training through the university’s J-1 exchange visitor program.
+Visits to UConn through the J-1 exchange visitor program should be temporary, and should foster academic and cultural exchange between the exchange visitor and the UConn community.
+As the University’s J-1 exchange visitor program administrators, ISSS works closely with hosting academic departments and institutes to support your visiting scholar or visiting student before and during their stay.

 Visiting Scholars